 There will be communication between all jurisdictions in the OA and the EOC.
 EOC Communications will be followed in accordance with ESF-05 and ESF-02.
-Cell phones and hard line phones will be the primary form of communication when not in the physical EOC.
+Cell phones and hardline phones will be the primary form of communication when not in the physical EOC.
 ICS forms will be used to document communication and collected in accordance with SEMS/NIMS.
+All communications should be a two-way flow from the positions within the ESF to the Operations Section Chief, and vice versa.
+When communicating, all personnel should use plain language to avoid any confusion (no acronyms or abbreviations).

 If phones are not available, the following methods of communication can be used, but not limited to:

 - o E-Mail

-- Fax
+- o Fax

 - Amateur Radio including data packets2

 - Runners with appropriate ICS forms.